maisisif/SAT-Solver-Set-Splitting/README.md

   Time (mean ± σ):      28.5 ms ±   4.2 ms    [User: 20.7 ms, System: 6.6 ms]
   Range (min … max):    26.4 ms …  56.6 ms    50 runs
 ```

+I tried making bigger and bigger instances to slow the solver down, but Glucose still solves them almost immediately and it was not easy to create such instances.
+For Set Splitting the conditions are easy, so even if I use very large inputs, they do not create enough difficulty for the solver to hit those 10 seconds.
+As a result, the biggest instance I made is included, but it still solves very fast.